ukhsa-collaboration/LOMA/README.md

 RUN_ID  BARCODE_ID  SAMPLE_ID   SAMPLE_TYPE /FULL/PATH/TO/FASTQ_FILE
 ```

-- RUN_ID:                       Run identifier, will determine the highest level directory name in the results directory
+- **RUN_ID**:                       Run identifier, will determine the highest level directory name in the results directory
-- BARCODE_ID:                   Sample barcode
+- **BARCODE_ID**:                   Sample barcode
-- SAMPLE_ID:                    Sample identifier, will determine the subdirectory where results are stored per-sample
+- **SAMPLE_ID**:                    Sample identifier, will determine the subdirectory where results are stored per-sample
-- SAMPLE_TYPE:                  Sample description, will be added to the reports, but doesn't change how the sample is processed.
+- **SAMPLE_TYPE**:                  Sample description, will be added to the reports, but doesn't change how the sample is processed.
-- /FULL/PATH/TO/FASTQ_FILE:     Location of input FASTQ files.
+- **/FULL/PATH/TO/FASTQ_FILE**:     Location of input FASTQ files.

 Any number of samples can be included provided they do not have both identical RUN_ID and SAMPLE_ID's (either is fine though).
 If any of the columns contain a period ('.'), they'll be automatically replaced with an underscore ('_') in the output.
 Sample barcode and sample type can be any string, it doesn't impact the analyses.